Search

 Calculation of compulsory oil stock

-The extent of the national strategic oil stock is determined annually by the Minister for Climate and Energy.
+The extent of the national strategic oil stock is determined annually by the Minister of Climate Policy and Green Growth.
 This is done on the basis of calculation methods enshrined in law.
 The Dutch compulsory oil stock is based on the net import method applied by the IEA and EU and the consumption method applied by the EU.
 The net import method is the difference between oil imports (in the Netherlands, both crude oil and oil products) and oil exports (in the Netherlands, primarily throughput and manufactured oil products).
 An exception applies to oil products for marine bunkers (fuels for international maritime shipping) and the chemical industry, of which naphtha.

 The Netherlands occupies a special position because of a high consumption of naphtha as a blending component in the gasoline export flows, which caused net import figures to plummet in recent years.
 This means that since 2019 the Dutch compulsory oil stock has been equal to the lower limit set by the EU, i.e. 61 days of domestic consumption.

 *) Due to the Dutch participation in the IEA-led collective action in April and May of 2022, COVA sold about 180 kilotons of diesel from its strategic stock.
-In the meantime COVA has been instructed by the Minister for K&E to replenish its stock to the original levels.
+In the meantime COVA has been instructed by the Minister to replenish its stock to the original levels.
 COVA is also instructed to temporarily expand its diesel stock with an additional 500 kilotons and to aim for a stockholding obligation of 4,100 kilotons COE, if possible.

 The stockholding year has twelve months and starts on July 1st.
 The stockholding obligation is calculated with data from the reference year, being the calendar year prior to the stockholding year.